edwinm/memoize-cache-decorator/README.md

 	}

 	southUpdated() {
-		// The next time getComments("south") is called in this instance, comments will
+		// The next time getComments("south") is called in this instance, data will
 		// be fetched from the server again.
 But only for this instance. clear(this, this.getDirection, "south");
 	}